Solar path lights

 4 + nights battery back-up, 5 year warranty

-Full illumination all night with 4 – 7 nights battery back-up.
+Reliable and constant all night light with 4 + nights battery back-up

-Five year performance guarantee and 5 + year warranty on all components.
+Five year performance guarantee and 10 year warranty on USA manufactured light fitting, solar panel and pole.

 Pathway lighting standards update.